List of Bangladesh Twenty20 International cricket records: Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

-Ahsan Raza of Pakistan holds the record for the most T20I matches umpired with 49.
-The most experienced Bangladeshi umpire is Sharfuddoula with 31 matches officiated so far.
+Ahsan Raza of Pakistan holds the record for the most T20I matches umpired with 79.
+The most experienced Bangladeshi umpire is Sharfuddoula with 51 matches.